 CMHA-CEI promotes and encourages active consumer involvement and participation within the community.
 The primary source of consumer input is through the CAC.
+As CMHA-CEI is a Certified Community Behavioral Health Clinic (CCBHC) there is a requirement through SAMHSA is to ensure consume participation.
+The CAC provides meaningful input to the board about policies, processes, and services to meet this requirement.
 The CAC meets at least quarterly and provides insight and direction to organizational strategy, advocacy, and outreach, and contributes to the monitoring and oversight of consumer and community engagement efforts.
 This could include but is not limited to involvement with policy and program development, performance indicator monitoring, QI projects, satisfaction findings, consumer advocacy, local access and service delivery, and consumer/family education.
 Membership to the CAC is open to both primary and secondary consumers.